JanKotekFactoryPal/german_universities_list/src/universities_final_sorted.md

 # Berlin University of the Arts (UdK) / Faculty of Design

-> **Matching Score - ChatGPT:** 8
+> **Recommendation**
+> * Copilot: 10 / The strong emphasis on creativity, practical projects, and international partnerships makes this faculty an excellent fit for Barbora's interests and career goals.
-> **Matching Score - Copilot:** 10 **Matching Reason - ChatGPT:** While this faculty emphasizes design, it is more art-focused.
+> * ChatGPT: 8 / While this faculty emphasizes design, it is more art-focused.
 Barbora’s love for creativity will be satisfied here, but the more hands-on technical aspects may be less emphasized compared to other faculties.
-> **Matching Reason - Copilot:** The strong emphasis on creativity, practical projects, and international partnerships makes this faculty an excellent fit for Barbora's interests and career goals.

 - **University Type:** Kunsthochschule (Academy of Fine Arts)
 - **Description:** Focuses on the creative and practical aspects of design, including graphic, industrial, and digital design.
+The Faculty of Design at UdK Berlin integrates science and art, emphasizing interdisciplinary subjects, experimental approaches, and societal impact[^1^](https://www.udk-berlin.de/en/university/college-of-architecture-media-and-design-1/).
 - **Subject:** Design
 - **City:** Berlin
 - **Admission Criteria:** General university entrance qualification (Abitur) or equivalent, participation in an aptitude test.